University Assessment Steering Committee

-- The committee approves initial assessment plans.
+- The committee assists with the development and revision of assessment plans.

-- The committee will review college and division reports and formulate specific recommendations for improvement to the deans, vice-president for student affairs and Faculty Senate.
+- The committee will review college and division reports and formulate specific recommendations for improvement to the deans, divisional directors, vice-president for student affairs and Faculty Senate.
 Recommendations will address whether the assessment findings demonstrate that assessment plans were implemented according to program goals and objectives; and, based on collected data, actions were taken to improve student learning and program outcomes.

 - The provost and vice president for student affairs will be kept abreast of the work of the committee via an annual report.